In the latest in our Greatest Welsh Albums series, Max Ashworth sings the praises of Patio by West Walian indy favourite Gorky’s Zygotic Mynci.

 ‘Diamonds o Monte Carlo’ builds ominously but slips into something more radio-friendly, a cheeky organ playing ahead of the beat supplies a jaunty groove, but hold on, here’s a slow waltz for you now, and then we’re back to the garage band again.
 ‘Blessed Are the Meek’ is a live directionless jam, and there’s even a song about an Italian-born Scottish photographer of post-WW2 London, ‘Reverend Oscar Marzaroli’ just in case things weren’t random enough for you.

-Two thirds of the songs are sung in Welsh, but the funny sleeve notes give witty, obscure and puerile explanations and beguiling clues to non-Welsh speakers.
-“Idea nicked from a kids’ book”, “40-50 year-old holidays in Monte Carlo: meets woman of dreams.”
+Two-thirds of the songs are sung in Welsh, but the funny sleeve notes give witty, obscure and puerile explanations and beguiling clues to non-Welsh speakers.
+“Idea nicked from a kids’ book”, “40-50-year-old holidays in Monte Carlo: meets the woman of dreams.”

-GZM feel compelled to add quirky sound effects at the beginning and end of many songs and, while they are fun and throwaway and WTF!?, but maybe too wilfully sophomoric, they want us to know they’re having a laugh.
-Very much like The White Album, this is a disparate collection of beautifully juxtaposed songs but, unlike The White Album, on Patio we hear the early development of the GZM sound, and choosing the songs that best represent that direction.
+GZM feel compelled to add quirky sound effects at the beginning and end of many songs and, while they are fun and throwaway and WTF!?, but maybe too wilfully sophomoric, they want us to know they’re laughing.
+Very much like The White Album, this is a disparate collection of beautifully juxtaposed songs but, unlike The White Album, on Patio, we hear the early development of the GZM sound, and choosing the songs that best represent that direction.